crate/cratedb-guide/docs/integrate/opentelemetry/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Use OTel Collector and CrateDB
+:::{grid-item-card} Guide: Use OTel Collector and CrateDB
-:link: opentelemetry-otelcol-tutorial
+:link: opentelemetry-otelcol-usage
 :link-type: ref
 How to configure OpenTelemetry Collector to submit metrics to CrateDB.
 :::

-:::{grid-item-card} Tutorial: Use Telegraf and CrateDB
+:::{grid-item-card} Guide: Use Telegraf and CrateDB
-:link: opentelemetry-telegraf-tutorial
+:link: opentelemetry-telegraf-usage
 :link-type: ref
 How to configure Telegraf to submit OpenTelemetry metrics to CrateDB.
 :::